caasted/aws-flask-catalog-app/README.md

 		Allow from all
 	</Directory>
 ```
-10. Create a new user named "catalog" with the command `add catalog`, follow prompts
+10. Create a new user named "catalog" with the command `adduser catalog`, follow prompts
 11. Implement the changes with the command `apache2ctl restart`
 12. Install pip with the command `apt-get install python-pip`
 13. Add the python package SQLAlchemy using `python -m pip install SQLAlchemy`